 Typing in “sento” to Google maps will yield many results for sentos around Tokyo or anywhere else that you are in Japan.
 You’ll know that you reached the sento when you find the Noren hanging outside the entrance.

 This is a curtain that is hung at the entrance of buildings in Japan when they are open.
-The sento symbol is a oval with three curved lines rising out of it (for heat).
+The sento symbol is an oval with three curved lines rising out of it (for heat).
 See the photo above!

 17. Can you Talk in a Sento?

 Sentos are a place for conversation and socializing (although not loud ones).
-However, if you aren’t with a friend and you don’t speak Japanese chances are you will be conversing with no one.
-But don’t be surprised if other people are having low key conversations around you.
+However, if you aren’t with a friend and you don’t speak Japanese, chances are you will be conversing with no one.
+But don’t be surprised if other people are having low-key conversations around you.

 18. How Hot is the Water?

-19. Are Sentos Intimidating?
+19. Are Japanese Sentos Intimidating?

-The main things to remember are no bathing suits, wash beforehand, and to keep your towel out of the tub.
+The main things to remember are no bathing suits, wash beforehand, and keep your towel out of the tub.

 20. How Does a Typical Sento Experience Go?